Preparing your application

 Word limit: 400

-Provide a statement of support from your supervisor if applying as a PhD student or Head of Department, if early career researcher (ECR).
+Provide a statement of support from your supervisor if applying as a PhD student or Head of Department, if an ECR or doctoral level research assistant.

 What the assessors are looking for in your response